 Become part of the new wave in healthcare by sponsoring the education and training of our colleagues through the Telehealth Institute, a California non-profit charitable organization organized for tax purposes as a 501(3)(c).
 The information below will outline who we are, what we are doing, and why.
 It will give you details of how you can become involved in our efforts to train interested colleagues in legal, ethical, and risk management practices in behavioral telehealth.

-You are invited to enjoy the benefits of sponsoring our Professional Online Training.
+You are invited to enjoy the benefits of sponsoring our creation and dissemination of Professional Telehealth Training.

-The advantages of an eLearning environment for mental health professionals and their staff are enormous:
+The advantages of an eLearning environment for behavioral health professionals and their staff are enormous:

-There are four levels at which you can contribute as an advertising sponsor to the quality educational programs provided by Telebehavioral Health Institute.
+There are four levels at which you can contribute as an advertising sponsor to the quality educational programs created and disseminated by the Telehealth Institute.
 TBHI is also a recognized 501(C)(3) non-profit organization under the laws of the Internal Revenue Service (IRS) of the United States.
 As such, a portion of your sponsorship may be tax deductible as allowable by law.
 Please check with your tax professional.

 Dr. Maheu has been a leader in telebehavioral health and telemental health since 1994.
 She started her online experience as the Founder and Editor-in-Chief of SelfhelpMagazine, an award-winning, peer-reviewed online publication portal holding contributions from thousands of mental health professionals worldwide.
 It was selected by the National Institute of Mental Health (NIMH) as the only recipient of funding to showcase mental health technology during President Clinton’s 1997 inauguration.
 Under Dr. Maheu’s stewardship, SelfhelpMagazine has since served millions of visitors from around the world.